+After dressing, she was free--after a fashion.
+She couldn’t leave the palace, and she couldn’t really talk to anyone.
+She could be entertained, but that was about it.
+Then, each night she was bathed, then given a choice of luxurious gowns to wear into the bed chamber.

+As a matter of comfort, she had started requesting more and more ornate gowns, with more and more fabric, so that she could use them as better blankets when she slept.
+She often wondered what the dressmakers would think if they knew that their gowns were only worn for a few brief moments before being discarded to the floor, then eventually used as hybrid blanket/cushions.

 It was an odd way to live.
 She didn’t own anything, yet could have whatever she wanted--assuming it didn’t require her to leave the palace.
-Exotic foods, furniature, entertainers, books, pieces of art. . .anything she asked for was provided.
+Exotic foods, furniture, entertainers, books, pieces of art. . .anything she asked for was provided.
 And yet, when she was done, it was taken away.
-She had no closets for her clothing, no place to store her things--for she, at the same time, had everything and nothing.
+At the same time, she owned everything and nothing.

 She yawned.
 Even though she napped for a great portion of the day, the irregular sleep schedule tended to leave her feeling bleary-eyed and tired.
 The completely empty days didn’t help with that feeling much either.

-If only there were someone to talk to! she thought with frustation.
-In Idris, she’d always had people to talk with.
-Usually they were servants, but in the highlands, there hadn’t been as much of a division between the lower class and the royalty.
-There just weren’t that many people to begin with, and so if you wanted company, you had to be accepting.
+If only there were someone to talk to! she thought.
+In Idris, conversation had been easy to find.
+Usually, she’d spoken with servants, but in the highlands, there hadn’t been as much of a division between the lower class and the royalty.
+There just weren’t that many people to begin with, and so if you wanted company, you couldn’t be picky.

-Not so here in Hallandren.
-The serving women respected her, served her, and obeyed her--but they wouldn’t speak unless in quiet responses to her direct questions.
-She’d already proven to herself that the priests and scribes weren’t interested in speaking with her.
+Not so in Hallandren.
+The serving women respected her, served her, and obeyed her--but they wouldn’t talk to her.
+She’d already proven to herself that the priests and scribes weren’t interested.
 That accounted for everyone she interacted with.

 Well, except him.

-But, could she really call what they did interacting?
+But, could she really call that interacting?
 The God King appeared to enjoy looking at her body, for he did enough of that every night.
-But, nothing else.
-He’d never given her any indication that he wanted more from her.
-She simply knelt, feeling those eyes of his watching her, disecting her.
-She’d fall asleap, curuled up in her dress.
-By morning, he was always gone.
-She burned the sheets, and that was the sum total of their marriage.
+But, he’d never given her any indication that he wanted more from her.
+He simply let her kneel there, feeling those eyes of his watching her, dissecting her.
+That was the sum total of their marriage.

-The servants finished putting out her dinner, then turned to face her, lining up.
+The servants finished putting out her dinner, then lined up by the wall.

 Siri sighed, rising.
 It was getting late--almost time for her nightly bathing and preparation to be sent to the God King’s chambers.

 I’ll have to eat quickly, she thought, sitting at the table.
-After all, I wouldn’t want to be late for the evening’s oggling.
+After all, I wouldn’t want to be late for the evening’s ogling.

 #

 A few hours later, Siri stood bathed, perfumed, and dressed before the massive golden door that led into the God King’s bed chamber.
-She breathed deeply, calming herself, hair bleached to a pale brown.
+She breathed deeply, calming herself, anxiety bringing her hair to a pale brown.
 She still hadn’t gotten used to this part.
-The standing, waiting, preparing to go in.
+The standing, waiting, before she went in.

-It was silly, she knew.
-She was well aware of lie within those chambers.
-And yet, the anticipation--the fear--didn’t leave her.
+It was silly.
+She was well aware of what lay within those chambers.
+And yet, the anticipation--the fear--was still there.
 God King.
-His actions over the last four days proved the power he had over her.
+His actions proved the power he had over her.
 One day, he would take her.
 It could come at any time.
-Part of her wished he’d just get it over with.
+Part of her wished he’d just be done with it.
 The extended dread was even worse than the single evening of terror she’d felt on that first night.